After overcoming terrifying injury scare, UW linebacker MJ Tafisi is becoming a terror for opposing offenses

 And Tafisi never lost faith.

-“He honestly never had a deep depression — like a down point — when he got injured, which is kind of surprising, because a lot of people can get into that position,” said fellow UW linebacker Edefuan Ulofoshio.
+“He honestly never had a deep depression — like a down point — when he got injured, which is kind of surprising, because a lot of people can get into that position,” fellow UW linebacker Edefuan Ulofoshio said.
 “But from the very beginning, he was like, ‘Well, I’m going to come back sooner or later.’
 He always had that uphill climb.
 He’s been super resilient in that aspect.”

 Added Tafisi: “It was tough at first.
 What really got me to go through it was my brothers.
 A lot of people talk about the brotherhood that we have over here, and that’s what kept me going.
 With all the hard work they were putting in, I wanted to be ready when they needed me.”